Join | Login

 Given the current climate in many places, an important way psychologists can advocate is to support people’s right to speak up and protest, for which SPSSI’s existing advocacy work in support of academic freedom can provide useful resources.
 Indeed, SPSSI has a long history of connection to the issues of freedom of speech and repression: SPSSI intervened in 1939 in an academic freedom case involving one of our founders; and, during the McCarthy Era— which many have drawn connections to with current repression of activists in support of Palestinians—the first and third presidents of SPSSI were investigated by the House Un-American Activities Committee, with detrimental impacts on their careers and lives.
 Specific actions can include advocating for policies within universities and other institutions where psychologists work and learn to support people’s rights to speak up and protest.

 Related is advocacy against institutional actions and policies that are aiming to suppress and silence activists and organizers advocating for Palestinian people, which have been ongoing long before and have also been heightened since Oct.
 7th, 2023.
 This can also include supporting individuals and organizations who are being doxed—a form of harassment that involves exposing an individual’s personally identifiable or private information online—and otherwise personally attacked for their activism by sharing anti-doxing resources (e.g., Equality Labs’ Anti-Doxing Guide for Activists), writing and/or signing petitions or letters, or protesting in support of those individuals and organizations.
-Relatedly, interested psychologists can uplift and share the important work of activists/organizers, journalists, and others doing justice- and peace-building work in Gaza, all of Palestine/Israel, and other places around the world, who are not typically given mainstream media attention and are often actively suppressed or even killed for their work.
+Relatedly, interested psychologists can uplift and share the important work of activists/organizers, journalists, and others doing justice- and peace-building work in Gaza, all of Palestine/Israel, and other places around the world, who are not typically given mainstream media attention and are often actively suppressed, including many who have been imprisoned or even killed by IDF for their work.

 With any approaches one may take to advocacy and activism, one can draw on critical frameworks discussed earlier, including insights from intersectionality, which is rooted in Black feminist activism and organizing at the intersections of multiple systems of power and oppression (e.g., Combahee River Collective, 1977; Crenshaw, 1989; Collins, 1990).
 Intersectionality can also inform advocacy and activism by clarifying the intertwined nature of all systems of oppression and social movements for justice and liberation; centering the importance of coalition-building and collaborations among activists, organizations, and social movements; and highlighting that the freedom and liberation of all oppressed peoples are not at odds with each other but rather are intertwined (e.g., Cole, 2008; Combahee River Collective, 1977; Davis, 2016).This requires being reflective about and strategizing around one’s own positionalities in relation to the issue, working on one’s own potential biases that could, without intention, lead to harming others, and utilizing any forms of access to power and privilege one may have to influence policies and institutions (e.g., Buchanan et al., 2020; Cole, 2008; Ellison & Langhout, 2020).